Lawrence Rosario Abavana: Early life and education

-Lawrence was born in 1920 at Navrongo.
+Abavana was born in 1920 at Navrongo.
 He had his early education at the Roman Catholic School in Navrongo.
 He continued at Achimota College where he was trained as a teacher.

 Politics

 Member of parliament

 He was elected as a member of the legislative assembly in 1951 representing Kassena-Nankana South under the ticket of the Convention People's Party (CPP) that same year, he was appointed ministerial secretary to the minister of communication and works.
 In 1954, he defeated J. E. Seyire of the Northern People's Party by 5,795 to 3,344 to retain his seat as a member of the legislative assembly.

 Ministerial secretary

-In 1951 along with winning the Kassena-Nankana South seat under the ticket of the CPP he was appointed as ministerial secretary to the minister of communication and works.
+In 1951, along with winning the Kassena-Nankana South seat under the ticket of the CPP, was appointed as ministerial secretary to the minister of communication and works.
 He became ministerial secretary to the minister of agriculture that same year of 1951.